Features¶

 Add additional index URL to search¶

 This option is similar to annotate_index.
-The difference is that the passed URL is not saved in any of the files, which is helpful if the URL contains private credentials.
+The difference is that the passed URL is not saved in output files, which is helpful if the URL contains private credentials.

 --extra-index-url TEXT Add additional package index URL to search